MontaCoder/CourseMind/README.md

 CourseMind supports 23 languages for course localization:
 Arabic, Chinese, Dutch, English, French, German, Hindi, Italian, Japanese, Korean, Portuguese, Russian, Spanish, Swedish, Turkish, and more.

+## ❓ FAQ

+### General Questions

+**Q: What is CourseMind?**
+A: CourseMind is an AI-powered platform that helps educators and content creators generate high-quality courses quickly using advanced AI technology.

+**Q: How does the AI course generation work?**
+A: Simply input your course topic, and our AI analyzes the content to create structured modules, assessments, and multimedia assets automatically.

+**Q: Is CourseMind free?**
+A: CourseMind offers a free tier with basic features.
+Premium plans start at $5/month with advanced AI capabilities.

+### Technical Questions

+**Q: What technologies does CourseMind use?**
+A: Frontend: React, TypeScript, Vite, Tailwind CSS.
+Backend: Node.js, Express, MongoDB.
+AI: Google Generative AI.

+**Q: Can I self-host CourseMind?**
+A: Yes, the codebase is available for self-hosting.
+Follow the installation instructions above.

+**Q: Does CourseMind support multiple languages?**
+A: Yes, CourseMind supports 23 languages for course content localization.

+### Account & Billing

+**Q: What payment methods are accepted?**
+A: We accept Stripe, PayPal, Paystack, and Flutterwave payments.

+**Q: Can I cancel my subscription anytime?**
+A: Yes, you can cancel your subscription at any time.
+You'll retain access until the end of your billing period.

+**Q: Do you offer refunds?**
+A: Please refer to our refund policy for details on eligibility and process.

 ## 🤝 Contributing

 We welcome contributions!
 Please follow these steps: